cambiotraining/awd-pathogen-bioinformatics/materials/03-typing/02-mlst.md

 # run mlst
 mlst --scheme vcholerae results/assemblies/*.fasta > results/mlst/mlst_typing.tsv
 ```

+- As input we specified all our FASTA files, using the `*` wildcard to match them all automatically.

 We then opened the output file in _Excel_, which contained the following: